 Keep in mind, a “good payment history,” means no payments 60 or more days past due within two years and no payments 30 or more days past due within one year of the later of (a) the cancellation date, or (b) the date you submit a request for cancellation.

 What Are The LTV Requirements to Cancel PMI Based on a New Evaluation?
-For a single-family, owner-occupied residence, you may be able to cancel PMI using a new appraisal.
-This appraisal must be paid for at your own cost and must be ordered through CorTrust to ensure an approved, randomly chosen, rostered appraiser completes the valuation.
+For a single-family, owner-occupied residence, you may be able to cancel PMI using a new valuation, typically a Broker Price Opinion (BPO) or under certain circumstances, an appraisal.
+This valuation must be paid for at your own cost and must be ordered through CorTrust.
+Regulatory guidelines do not allow the borrower to choose their own appraiser or real estate agent for the valuation.
 If we review the LTV using the current value of your property, you may be eligible to cancel PMI if:

-- Your loan is less than two years, your LTV is 75-percent, and you’ve made significant improvements to your property, such as an addition, extensive remodel, or finishing a previously unfinished basement.
+- Your loan is less than two years, not eligible unless you've made significant improvements to your property, such as an addition, extensive remodel, or finishing a previously unfinished basement.

-- Your loan is between two and five years, and your LTV is 75% or less.
+- Your loan is between two and five years, and your LTV is 75% or less, unless you've made significant improvements to your property, such as an addition, extensive remodel, or finishing a previously unfinished basement in which case the LTV ratio must be at 80% or less.

 - Your loan is older than five years and the LTV is 80% or less.